brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 ## Star Fleet
 Star Fleet is a spacecraft fleet that defend the human race against the Droids.
 The Fleet is split into three Commands: Battle Command, Support Command and Deep Space Command.
 Battle Command consists of all the spacecraft and warriors that do the fighting.
 Support Command deals with the logistics of keeping the Battle Command supplied and repaired.
 The secretive Deep Space Command is used for exploration, Recon and information gathering.
 They operate far outside of Human Occupied Space.

 Star Fleet is equipped with the pinnacle of human technology to combat the Droids and has discovered tactics and methods for defeating them even when grossly outnumbered.
-Many of the spacecraft in the Fleet (ranging from massive hulks down to tiny skiffs) spend their time patrolling the Light Jump Nets which surround the edges of the sectors that border with the Droids, waiting for any spacecraft to be caught in the Net.
+Many of the spacecraft in the Fleet (ranging from massive hulks down to tiny skiffs) spend their time patrolling the light jump Nets which surround the edges of the sectors that border with the Droids, waiting for any spacecraft to be caught in the Net.
 Star Fleet's foot soldiers are a legion of power armoured knights called Troopers, a select few of which become highly trained Special Forces and the very best are made into the Elite.
 Troopers are not grunts, they are highly educated, trained and professional fighting force.

 The Fleet is based in the Turus cluster in Sayshell and have vowed that Sayshell will never fall to the Droids.
 The public rarely sees Star Fleet except when broadcasted by the Gaian news programmes.
 Gritty battles remain unedited at the request of The Fleet.
 Colonies with a strong leisure community are chosen for leisure time for the crews.
 Troopers and pilots like to party and often take over bars, clubs and entire pleasure resorts.

 ### Star Fleet and the general public
-Civilian spacecraft Captains running expeditionary missions across the Light Jump Net will be scanned by Star Fleet as they re-enter Human Occupied Space.
+Civilian spacecraft Captains running expeditionary missions across the light jump Net will be scanned by Star Fleet as they re-enter Human Occupied Space.
 Although The Fleet is looking for the presence of Droids on board they will also scan for other illegal items but will hand the information to the Star Enforcers rather than spending time enforcing the law.
 The vast majority of the general public bear enormous respect for the members of The Fleet and appreciate the work that they do.
 It is common for a member of the public to approach a member of the Star Fleet and offer to buy them a drink, shake their hand or thank them.

 ## Star Scientifica
 With colonies spread across such huge distances, scientific discoveries took many years to proliferate throughout humanity.
 Star Scientifica (Star Sci) was formed to be the centre of academic wisdom and research.
 Many of the great scientists flocked to be part of the Imperium funded research.